chatbottle/chatbottle-api/README.md

 Integrating with ChatBottle is easy and should take a developer about a few minutes.
 What you need to do is just to forward sent and received messages to ChatBottle REST API.

 ### Why to integrate with ChatBottle?
-You probably know that thousands of developers are working on bots right now.
-In a few months, the market will be crowded and it will be much more difficult for people to find chatbots.
-Bots developers will need to find a repeatable and affordable way to acquire new users.

 ChatBottle is one more customer acquisition channel to drive traffic to your bot.
 Integration with ChatBottle allows people discover your bot and start actually using it.